Ryū ga Gotoku Kenzan!: Asian and western markets

-The Japanese version was released on March 6, 2008 in both Japan and South East Asia, while Sony published it in South Korea on March 25, 2008 with a subtitled script book.
+The Japanese version was released on March 6, 2008, in both Japan and South East Asia, while Sony published it in South Korea on March 25, 2008, with a subtitled script book.

-In late December 2009, commenting the opportunity of a western release, Sega Australia managing director Darren Macbeth said "there is nothing in the plan at this stage for Yakuza Kenzan.
-Right now we are focusing on the release of Yakuza 3.
-The feedback we get from this release will help us in making future decisions".
-In March 2010, Yakuza 3 had a western release as did in 2011 Yakuza 4.
-Then again, in 2012, a second spinoff was also released abroad and localized as Yakuza: Dead Souls.
+In late December 2009, commenting the opportunity of a western release, Sega Australia managing director Darren Macbeth said there were no plans at the time for a potential "Yakuza Kenzan" release, as they were focusing on the release of Yakuza 3 at the time.

-In 2019, then-producer of the series, Daisuke Sato, commented that due to its age as an early PS3 game, releasing a simple HD remaster as with Yakuza 3-5 (which were re-released as The Yakuza Remastered Collection) would make players today feel like something is missing, and as a result, Kenzan! is suitable for a remake similar to Yakuza Kiwami and Yakuza Kiwami 2.
+In 2019, then-producer of the series, Daisuke Sato, commented that due to its age as an early PS3 game, releasing a simple HD remaster as with Yakuza 3-5 (which were re-released as The Yakuza Remastered Collection) would make players today feel like something is missing, and as a result, Kenzan! would be suitable for a remake similar to Yakuza Kiwami and Yakuza Kiwami 2.

-Though a Western release has yet to happen, the Western release of Like a Dragon: Ishin! in 2023 (originally released in Japan in 2014) has led to an increased possibility for a Western release of Kenzan!.
+Though a Western release has yet to happen, the Western release of Like a Dragon: Ishin! in 2023 (a remake of the Japan-exclusive Ishin! which released originally in 2014) has led to an increased speculation about a Western release of Kenzan!.
+In response, executive producer Masayoshi Yokoyama and chief producer Hiroyuki Sakamoto stated that there was not enough demand for it, and a remake would have to be built from the ground up for the current generation of consoles.